• Skip to primary navigation

 Instructions

-• In a skillet on medium heat, add olive oil, garlic and shallot.
+• In a skillet on low heat, add olive oil and shallot.
 Cook 4 to 5 minutes until the shallot is soft.
+Then add the minced garlic and stir for 20 to 30 seconds until the garlic is fragrant.
+Be careful not to brown the garlic.

-• Add wine, parsley, basil, and thyme and cook until the wine has reduced by half, 10 minutes.
+• Immediately add the white wine, parsley, basil, and thyme and simmer until the wine has reduced by half, 10 minutes.

 • Strain the sauce with a fine strainer if desired.